siderolabs/talos/website/content/v1.6/talos-guides/network/vip.md

 Since VIP functionality relies on `etcd` for elections, the shared IP will not come alive until after you have bootstrapped Kubernetes.

-This does mean that you cannot use the shared IP when issuing the `talosctl bootstrap` command (although, as noted above, it is not recommended to access the Talos API via the VIP).
-Instead, the `bootstrap` command will need to target one of the controlplane nodes directly.
+Don't use the VIP as the `endpoint` in the `talosconfig`, as the VIP is bound to `etcd` and `kube-apiserver` health, and you will not be able to recover from a failure of either of those components using Talos API.